TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics

+\paragraph{Loss selection.} We use the native-space sparse loss in Eq.~\eqref{eq:native_sparse_mse} by default because evaluation is performed in native signal space with missing-value masking.
+This aligns supervision with the benchmark metric.
+For Tasks~3-2, 4-1, 4-2, and 4-5, we instead use embedding-space supervision because their tuned DCT3D output representations remain high-dimensional or reach the $K_{\max}=8{,}192$ coefficient cap.
+In these cases, native decoding is more expensive and direct regression in the capped embedding space is empirically more stable.

-\paragraph{Windowing, chunking, and collation.} All experiments use nonoverlapping 5\,ms chunks and retain up to 50 chunks per role (inputs and actuators).
-In non-Markovian tasks—where the full shot history is in principle available—we cap the context to the most recent 150\,ms of inputs and predict over a 100\,ms horizon; with 5\,ms chunking, this corresponds to 30 input chunks and 20 horizon-aligned chunks, and actuators are supplied over the extended input+output window.
-To reduce redundancy, we subsample candidate windows (stride 5\,ms for Groups~1–2, 10\,ms for Group~3, and 20\,ms for Group~4), then pad each batch to the maximum token length with attention masks; we also apply per-token and per-chunk dropout during collation to improve robustness to missing diagnostics.
+\paragraph{Windowing, chunking, and collation.} All experiments use nonoverlapping 5\,ms chunks.
+For non-Markovian tasks, sequence lengths cover 100\,ms of past context plus the forecast interval: up to 21 chunks per role for Task~3-3, with a 5\,ms horizon, and 40 for Group~4, with a 100\,ms horizon.
+To reduce redundancy, candidate windows are subsampled with strides of 10\,ms during pretraining, 5\,ms during downstream adaptation for Groups~1--3, and 20\,ms for Group~4.
+Batches are padded to the maximum token length with attention masks.
+During collation, input signals and chunks are randomly dropped with probability 0.10 in pretraining and 0.05 in downstream adaptation to improve robustness to missing diagnostics.

 \paragraph{Training from scratch.} Scratch runs follow the same architecture as the Base fine-tuned model, and use the same epoch budget as fine-tuning (20 epochs).